A BRIEF HISTORY OF THE FAMILY

 The Family in Rome

-However women were allowed to own and inherit property and some ran businesses.
-Nevertheless most women were fully occupied with looking after children and doing tasks like spinning wool for the family.
+In Rome men and women were allowed to divorce.
+Roman women were allowed to own and inherit property and some ran businesses.
+However most women were fully occupied with looking after children and doing tasks like spinning wool for the family.

 The Family in the Middle Ages